 To find out which expandable hoses our experts think you should consider, and which to avoid, go to our first look review of expandable hoses.

-Should I buy an expandable hose?
+Should you buy an expandable hose?

 Expandable hoses are very light, very compact and are easy to use.
 However, there are a number of factors you might want to consider before taking the plunge: